-- The Economy — Is the economy a bull or bear market currently?
-Depending on the economy, domain names can be worth far more or far less.
+- The economy — Is the economy currently a bull or bear market?
+Depending on the market, domain names can be worth far more or less.

 How do I find out if the domain I want becomes available?

-For many internet users, obtaining their domain of choice can become a waiting game that lasts for years.
+For many people, obtaining their domain of choice can become a waiting game that lasts for years.
 While interested parties can directly contact domain owners, many prefer to simply wait it out and procure the domain name upon expiration.
 Contacting domain owners is far more effective.

 Many assume the domain owner will be angry or possessive over their domain names.
 But politely approaching them can often be a winning strategy.
 By stating your interest in the site, the reasons behind your interest, and making a reasonable offer, interested parties can often get a desirable response — or at least start a conversation that enables the negotiation process.

-Even without automatic renewals, nearly all domain registry companies provide their customers with convenient grace periods and email notifications when it is time to renew.
+Even without automatic renewals, nearly all domain registry companies provide their customers with convenient grace periods and email notifications when renewing.

-ICANN, whose primary focus is the oversight of the international internet system, introduced the concept of gTLDs to ease the difficulty experienced by internet users who are looking to procure relevant domain names.
-ICANN endeavors to massively increase the availability of domain names by rolling out hundreds of domain “extension names” that will help internet users obtain domains that define and represent brands and interests.
+ICANN introduced the concept of gTLDs to ease the difficulty experienced by people looking to procure relevant domain names.
+This massively increased the availability of domain names by rolling out hundreds of domain “extension names” creating domains that define and represent brands and interests.
 Countless gTLDs are available, from .news to .clothing and more.